dvillaj/Environment-Pandas/README.md

 This action have to be executed manually

 **NOTE: Heroku free plan powers off the app after 30 minutes of inactivity, so your notebooks will be lost.
-Be careful and save your work to a personal github repo.**
+Be careful and save your work to a personal github repo with JupyterLab's `Git extension`.**